c5shen/CS125Fall20QuizPrep/week15/week15.md

 ### EMP Session Links

+## We will be doing some prior material review and Q&A after today's material!

 ### Generics
 1. What is a classic usage of generic in Java (_Hint: you put items in it, you can extend it or shrink it, ..._)?
 <details>